Yusuf-R/Friendly_Gadget/README.md

 ## Usage

-1. **Sarch for suitable Device :**
+1. **Search for a suitable Device:**
    - You will be great with your landing page
-   - Click on “Get Start” and you will be directed to search section form
+   - Click on “Get Start” and you will be directed to the search section form
    - Choose your device category (PC or mobile) and start defining your specific purpose and purposes.
-   - You can also explore the latest models and view their details in our lastes Models
+   - You can also explore the latest models and view their details in our latest Models

 2. **Search and preview:**
      - Matching search results appear and simplified information for the device description is displayed.